Create a Microsoft Merchant Center store

 - Non-encrypted (non-SSL) checkout.
 You will want to verify that your SSL certificates are valid.

 Creating multiple stores:

 You can create multiple stores, but you are not allowed to sell the same products through multiple stores.
 For example, if you sell sporting equipment you can create a golf store and a basketball store.
 You can also create multiple stores for the same domain, up to the number of markets we serve.
-However, you can only create a catalog that targets a specific market from one of those stores.
-You can create as many catalogs targeting that market from within that one store, but only that store.
+However, you can only create a feed that targets a specific market from one of those stores.
+You can create as many feeds targeting that market from within that one store, but only that store.